 Decoy Protagonist: Double subverted.
 Even though Kane is the title character, he's actually the person we learn about through multiple third-person perspectives of him.
 The real protagonist is Jerry Thompson, whose goal throughout the film is to find out what "Rosebud" meant.

 Downer Ending: By the end of the movie, the viewer realizes that, despite being on top of the world, Kane was tremendously unhappy and what he wanted above all else in his life was to be loved.
 Kane dies alone, as the movie opens, as he remembers the last time in his life when he was truly happy; when he was playing with his beloved sled, Rosebud.
 Plus the fact that the reporter and the rest of the world never does find out what "Rosebud" is.
 The only way the viewer finds out is when it's too late: when the sled is being burned, along with some of Kane's other belongings.

-The real tragedy is that even if he had found the sled, it wouldn't help - the past is the past.
+The real tragedy is that he had the sled at part of his property throughout his whole life.
+Still owning it didn't change a thing - the past is the past.

 Droste Image: This effect is shown when Kane passes between two mirrors.

 Early-Bird Cameo: Pretty much every male in the cast plays also one of the reporters in the opening projection room scene.
 That is one of the reasons why it was shot so dark and shadowy, even compared to the rest of the film.
 Joseph Cotten is still clearly visible in the corner, however, when the editor is asking "What were his last words?".